RCP and the communist logo (800 x 800 px) (5)

 Why is there a genocide in Gaza?

-The ongoing genocide in Gaza reveals the real, brutal face of capitalism.
-The maniacal Netanyahu regime continues its onslaught against the Palestinian people, with the backing of US imperialism.
+The ongoing genocide in Gaza reveals the real, brutal face of imperialism.
+The maniacal Netanyahu regime continues its onslaught against the Palestinian people, with the backing of US and British imperialism.
 But why is this genocide taking place?
-Why has it been allowed to go on for so long?
+And how can the Palestinians, alongside the oppressed masses of the region, achieve liberation?

 Speaker: Khaled Malachi